She divorced and remarried and moved in the early 1900s to Gori.

 Bremen, Germany, and landed at Castle Garden, New York.
 They were

-accompanied by Henry Schmidt , and the Borcher family of Roklum,
+accompanied by Henry Schmidt, and the Borcher family of Roklum,

+according to the family history.
 They went directly to Proviso, Illinois, (now part of Chicago) or maybe

 Lyons, Illinois, (just next to Proviso); the obituary for daughter Johanna